Warren Harris (serial killer)

-Warren Harris, Jr. (born 1961), known as The French Quarter Stabber, is an American serial killer who, as a teenager, fatally stabbed four people, three of whom were gay men, in New Orleans' French Quarter from February to April 1977.
-Convicted for three of the murders, he was given three consecutive life terms without parole, which he is still serving to this day.
+Warren Harris Jr. (born 1960), known as The French Quarter Stabber, is an American serial killer who fatally stabbed four people, three of whom were gay men, in New Orleans' French Quarter from February to April 1977.
+Convicted for three of the murders, he was given three consecutive life terms without parole, which he served in Louisiana State Penitentiary.
+Due to his young age at the time of his crimes, in 2021 he was made eligible for parole, and in 2024 he was officially paroled from prison.

 Early life

 Little is known about Harris' upbringing.
 Born in New Orleans in 1961, he was presumably raised by his mother and his maternal grandfather, who was a well-respected Baptist minister in the city.
 From an early age, Harris started committing small-time crimes like purse snatching and thefts, and was incarcerated in 1974 for auto theft.
 Despite his criminal record, he was not considered a violent individual, and after dropping out of the eight grade, he moved in with a transsexual roommate in an apartment within the French Quarter.